magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 in the middle we aren’t aware of, because there’s no way to identify or measure it – it’s just space.
 We don’t comprehend the space in between.
 But it remains as it is, whether or not anyone descends from upstairs or not.
-The is like that, not going anywhere, not changing.
+The *saccadhamma* is like that, not going anywhere, not changing.
 When we say ‘no becoming’, that is the middle space, not marked or identified by anything.
 It can’t be described.

 For example, these days, the youngsters who are interested in Dhamma want to know about Nibbāna.
 What’s it like?
 But if we tell them about a